 One sister remained in Elwood until 2019 when she relocated to the Congregation of St. Joseph Center in Wheeling, WV.
 Two sisters continued ministry in the Diocese until September 2020 when they relocated to the Congregation of St. Joseph Center in Kalamazoo, MI.
 As of 2023, two additional sisters are retired in the Archdiocese of Indianapolis and a total of 12 are still living.

-Spiritual community offers tranquil retreat in the Kokomo Tribune
+April 7, 2012 Spiritual community offers tranquil retreat in the Kokomo Tribune

-Sisters to leave St. Joseph Center in Tipton in The Catholic Moment
+July 29, 2012 Sisters to leave St. Joseph Center in Tipton in The Catholic Moment

-Volunteering helps one friend of the congregation remember and keep in touch Fall 2015
+Fall 2015, Volunteering helps one friend of the congregation remember and keep in touch

-"2 Sisters Coffee" continues a legacy of loving service in The Catholic Moment, September 3, 2017
+September 3, 2017 "2 Sisters Coffee" continues a legacy of loving service in The Catholic Moment,

-The property on Division Road in Tipton was sold to the Diocese of Lafayette-in-Indiana on May 4, 2016 and began operation as the Saint Joseph Retreat & Conference Center on September 26, 2017.
+2016 The property on Division Road in Tipton was sold to the Diocese of Lafayette-in-Indiana on May 4, 2016 and began operation as the Saint Joseph Retreat & Conference Center on September 26, 2017.

 Since closing, Associates and Sisters remaining in Indiana have continued to gather on a regular basis to pray and share the State of the Heart.
 As of 2021 there are 36 Associates from the Founding Community of Tipton.

-Serving the Dear Neighbor News & Annual Report 2017
+News & Annual Report 2017 Serving the Dear Neighbor

-Serving the Dear Neighbor News & Annual Report 2018
+News & Annual Report 2018 Serving the Dear Neighbor

-Serving the Dear Neighbor News & Annual Report 2019
+News & Annual Report 2019 Serving the Dear Neighbor

-Sisters of St. Joseph leave 132-year legacy in The Catholic Moment
+November 1, 2020 Sisters of St. Joseph leave 132-year legacy in The Catholic Moment

-Serving the Dear Neighbor News from the Sisters of St. Joseph 2020
+News from the Sisters of St. Joseph 2020 Serving the Dear Neighbor

-Serving the Dear Neighbor News from the Sisters of St. Joseph 2021
+News from the Sisters of St. Joseph 2021 Serving the Dear Neighbor

-Sister Rosie Coughlin, a Kentland native, celebrates her 75th Jubilee
+September 18, 2022 Sister Rosie Coughlin, a Kentland native, celebrates her 75th Jubilee

 Undated publications connected to the Sisters of St. Joseph of Tipton